vinceskahan/junk/README.md

 ### (5) edit your ~/.ssh/config file and add an entry for your remote host

-Next we create a ssh host alias so our desired ssh key is automatically used for transactions to that remote hostname.
+Next we create a ssh host alias so our desired ssh key is automatically used for transactions to that remote hostname and that we will use the correct key by default..

 For hostname, use the hostname you used above.
 For this example, the file would contain the following.